khoirmuhammad/Linq/README.md

 ![Test Image 2](https://github.com/khoirmuhammad/Linq/blob/master/Target.PNG)

-<b>ActualSales</b> : In order to record actual sales for employee respectively
+<b>ActualSales</b> : In order to record actual sales for employee respectively.
+All you guys able to add more transactions.

 ![Test Image 2](https://github.com/khoirmuhammad/Linq/blob/master/Actual%20Sales.PNG)

+What next?
+You can go to SellController.cs to get more detail about the implementation.